Frequently Asked Questions (FAQ)

 Q: When will I receive my incentive check?

-A: If approved, payments will typically be made within 60 calendar days after LBWD has been notified that the landscape installation was complete.
+A: If approved, payments will be made within 60-90 calendar days after the post inspection has been completed.